Web Key Directory

 Web key directory

-It exists in two variants: the Direct setup and the Advanced setup.
+If you wish to host your OpenPGP public key on your own server, you can choose one or both setups: the Direct setup and the Advanced setup.
 Despite their names, both require roughly the same steps.

 The Direct setup